 Sociology is particularly relevant to jobs that involve working directly with people or any job that requires the use of problem solving skills.
 You could become involved in the worlds of law, journalism, politics, social work, social research, the police or probation service.
 Alternatively, a career in education, the Armed Forces, management, human resources, medicine, the emergency services, media... any career involving working with people.

 Ms M Nathan - Head of RE & Sociology

 Ms T Douglas - Deputy Headteacher & Sociology Teacher

-Ms L Legg - Sociology Teacher
+Ms L Legg - Sociology Teacher (maternity leave)